oneapi-src/oneAPI-samples/DirectProgramming/DPC++/OpenCLInterop/README.md

 # DPC++ OpenCL&trade; Interoperability Example

-The examples here demonstrate how DPC++ can interact with OpenCL&trade;.
-This enables programmers to incrementally migrate from
+This examples demonstrate how DPC++ can interact with OpenCL&trade;.
+This code shample will show  programmers to incrementally migrate from
 OpenCL to DPC++.
 Two usage scenarios are shown.
 First is a DPC++ program that compiles and runs an OpenCL kernel.
 The second program converts OpenCL objects to DPC++.

 For more information on migrating from OpenCL to DPC++, see [Migrating OpenCL Designs to DPC++](https://software.intel.com/content/www/us/en/develop/articles/migrating-opencl-designs-to-dpcpp.html).